alexwzhu/x86-64-microkernel/README.md

 ### Dependencies

-You need four tools to build and run this.
-Here's what each one does and why we need it.
+You need four tools to build and run this

 #### NASM